15 Life Coaching Tips Even Seasoned Coaches Forget

 Set Firm Boundaries

-The earlier you set your ground rules in your coaching practice, the less likely that you need to deal with difficult clients.
-In order to avoid last minute cancellations, ask to be paid in advance and set a 24-hour cancellation policy.
-You can also determine a grace period for being late to sessions, to make sure your time is respected.
+The earlier you set your ground rules in your coaching practice, the less likely you will need to deal with difficult clients.
+To avoid last-minute cancellations, ask for advance payments and set a 24-hour cancellation policy.
+You can also determine a grace period for being late to sessions to ensure your time is respected.
 These rules should, of course, go both ways so it’s a fair game.

 You might also find that some clients message, call, or email you in between sessions.
 It won’t seem like a big deal to just get back to them quickly, but you’ll soon find yourself giving free coaching through chat and wasting a lot of time and energy.

 If you do decide to be available for accountability or follow-up conversations between coaching sessions, set clear parameters for how this works, and make it a part of your packages.
-This way they’ll know how soon you’ll get back to them, what they can ask from you, and you’ll also make sure you’ll get fairly compensated for your time.
+This way they’ll know how soon you’ll get back to them and what they can expect from you.
+You’ll also make sure you’ll get fairly compensated for your time.

-Once you set your ground rules, make sure you include them in your coaching contract and talk them through with your clients during your discovery session.
+Make sure you include your terms in your coaching contract and talk them through with your clients during your discovery session.

 [ Read: How To Create A Legally Binding Coaching Contract From Scratch ]